ChristopherCarver/BreakGlass/Break_Glass_Role_Management_Guide.md

 \
 The _Break Glass Grant Role Banner_ is a subflow component within the flow operations.
 The purpose of the subflow is to setup notification banners for the user to show that they were granted the break glass role, when the break glass role is expiring and when the break glass role has expired.

-The subflow uses the ServiceNow OOTB banner feature.
+The subflow uses the ServiceNow OOTB *UX Banner Announcement* feature.
 ServiceNow banners lack the ability to target individual accounts.
 To target banners for specific users, users will need unique roles applied to their accounts.
 This means each user account will need a unique role.
 This flow checks for the role *u_user_[user id]* to exist.
 Custom roles are discussed further down.

+!!! note System Property
     Because custom individual roles per user are not standard practice, the subflow checks the system property *break_glass.banner* to see if the value is true or false.
 If true, then banners are used; else banners are not used.
+The update set that accompanies this guide sets the value as false.

 _Instructions:_